blowb/blowb-doc/setup-host/dnsmasq.rst

 We need to automatically update Docker container DNS records when a container changes its IP address.

-The Blowb project has prepared a script ``update-dnsmasq.sh`` to do auto updating, and a systemd unit file to run the script as a daemon.
+The Blowb project has prepared a script ``update-dnsmasq.sh`` to do auto updating, and a systemd unit file to run the script as a daemon (can be viewed in :doc:`../appendices/update-dnsmasq`).
 The script checks the IP addresses of all running containers every period of time (10s by default).
 If a change of IP address(es) is detected, it will update the configuration files in ``/etc/dnsmasq.d`` and restart ``dnsmasq``.
 To download the relevant files and run this script:
 ::

    sudo wget -O /usr/local/bin/update-dnsmasq.sh \